wgroeneveld/brainbaking/content/post/productivity-tools-multiplatform.md

 **OSX**: built-in.
 Of course...

 **Ubuntu**: Again a bit of a pain, even if it comes with a lot of flexibility.
 Scrolling with both fingers works out of the box, but swiping combined with a browser does not - ALT+LEFT/RIGHT need to be mapped to swiping.
 [Fusuma](https://github.com/iberianpig/fusuma) is a small Ruby tool that monitors input and executes things based on a config file.
 It does not work with 2 finger motions meaning I have to do an unnecessary context switch between OSX and Ubuntu...

+After a week working with Fusuma and alternatives, I'm a bit disappointed by the lack of a solid implementation.
+Scrolling to the next virtual window for example works but without releasing the touch pad, scrolling back to the previous (by swiping up again) doesn't: after a motion is recognized, touch input needs to be interrupted.

 ### Clipboard histroy

 **Windows**: Happy [CLCL](https://www.nakka.com/soft/clcl/index_eng.html) user for years.

-**OSX**: Can't remember, will fill in later
+**OSX**: [ClipMenu](http://www.clipmenu.com) is free and works well.

 **Ubuntu**: [Diodon](https://launchpad.net/diodon) does exactly what I need after mapping ALT+C to command `/usr/bin/diodon`.

+### Mail clients

+If GMail isn't an option, like my current work address, a mail client that emulates a threaded view is the next best thing.
+Again OSX wins here with the built-in Mail application that works exactly as I want it to work.

+As an alternative, on any OS, there's Mozilla **Thunderbird**.
+It is a hassle to get calendars and threaded views working though, I had to follow [these steps](https://www.joshcurry.co.uk/posts/mozilla-thunderbird-show-sent-messages-in-thread-view) to show sent messages in thread view and that still isn't what I want.
+There are "gmail conversation"-alike plugins like [this one](https://addons.thunderbird.net/en-US/thunderbird/addon/gmail-conversation-view/) that come as close as they can get to what I'm aimnig for.
+Don't forget the Lightning Calendar extension.

 ### Terminals